AnujSreenivasan/ME6151/README.md

 # ME6151

-The code is a solver for a square domain diffusion problem
+The code is a solver for a square domain (1m x 1m) diffusion problem.

-them mesh file has been provided
+The mesh file used for the domain has been provided.